SNOMED-Documents/snomed-editorial-guide/clinical-drug.md

 For liquids, a concentration strength will be mass/volume (weight/volume) – usually mg/mL.

   * Liquid = solution, suspension, tincture, spirit, emulsion, foam, lotion, oil, lacquer, etc.

+Requests for new concepts that conflict with the above require a clear justification for the variance.

 ## International Unit